 Come Play (2020)

 Oliver faces bullying at school and incessant pressure from his mom to “be normal” as if she is anything but abnormal herself.
-His mom, played by Gillian Jacobs, goes as far as to alienate Oliver from his only friend by lying to his friend, Byron’s mom after an incident between the two boys.
-As infuriating as it is to watch Oliver be bullied by that former friend, Byron, played by Winslow Fegley, in the early parts of the movie the performance by Fegley and the other young actors in his band of bullies are amazingly talented.
+His mom, played by Gillian Jacobs, goes as far as to alienate Oliver from his only friend by lying to his friend's mom after an incident between the two boys.
+As infuriating as it is to watch Oliver be bullied by that former friend, Byron, played by Winslow Fegley.
+In the earlier parts of the movie the performance by Fegley and the other young actors in his band of bullies is exceptional.

 The storytelling is smooth and makes sense throughout, the acting performances are great all around, and the main character is very lovable.
 Even Oliver's mother does a redeeming thing by sacrificing herself and taking Larry’s hand instead of Oliver at the end.
 That scene is horrifying in itself but the movie has countless moments of terror throughout.
 The movie ends with the story of Larry making sense and being complete for the most part.